ietf-wg-acme/acme/draft-ietf-acme-acme.md

 set, the server MUST perform the following steps:

 1. Check that the contents of the "rollover" attribute are a valid JWS
-2. Check that the "rollover" JWS verifies using the account key correspdonding to this registration
+2. Check that the "rollover" JWS verifies using the account key corresponding to this registration
 3. Check that the payload of the JWS is a valid JSON object
 4. Check that the "resource" field of the object has the value "reg"